Three of Swords

 • Perhaps the images of the woman are from right to left, where she recovers from a place where she would wish she was dead to one where she is whole again.

 • Perhaps the mist simply shows death always hangs over us.
-Our time is limited and the way forward in any mortal life is to make the best use of the time allotted to us.
+Our time is limited, and the way forward in any mortal life is to make the best use of the time allotted to us.

-Finally, there is a candle below each figure.
-It never goes out whatever happens, and the hearts at the chest of each of the three figures never diminish.
+A burning candle sits below each figure.
+It never extinguishes, and the hearts on the chests of the three figures never diminish.
+Hope remains for those willing to accept it.

 Description and Symbology